UchennaOkafor/UchennaOkafor/README.md

-##  Hi 👋 I'm Uchenna,
+##  Hi 👋 I'm Uchenna

-Founder with an interest in building world class products using react native, native android and on the web.
+A founder with an interest in building world class products using react native, native android and on the web.

-- 👨🏽‍💻 Founder of [Bugshare](https://bugshare.io), a debugging assistant that automatically searches the web for solutions to your developer errors, so that you can get back to coding.
+- 👨🏽‍💻 Founder of [Bugshare](https://bugshare.io), a debugging assistant that automatically finds the solutions to your developer errors, so that you can get back to coding.

-- 👨🏽‍💻 Also founded [Coincademy](https://coincademy.app), a cross-platform mobile app I built that makes it easier for people to learn about the world of web3 from short form content.
+- 👨🏽‍💻 Also founded [Coincademy](https://coincademy.app), a cross-platform mobile app that makes it easier for people to learn about the world of web3 from short form content.

 - 🙌 Open for collaborations in Fintech, Crypto and AI projects.

 ###  💻 Languages & Tools